Best native plants to stop weeds – 5 shrubs and perennials to keep unwelcome weeds out of your yard

 'Creeping phlox, or Phlox subulata, is native to the Northern Midwest regions of the US and throughout the Appalachian mountains,' says plant expert, Katie Sunderlage, who is based in Wisconsin.
 In terms of how to grow phlox, Phlox subulata is remarkably versatile and can do well as far north as zone 3 and as far south as zone 9.

-'This low-growing ground cover has a dense, thick branching habit, perfect for keeping weeds at bay,' Katie says.
+'This is one of the best low-growing native ground cover plants to stop weeds.
+It has a dense, thick branching habit, perfect for keeping weeds at bay,' Katie says.
 'It does very well in full sun locations.
 Just remember - the more sun the plant enjoys, the more flowers it will produce.

 'Water weekly if rainfall is scarce to maintain evenly moist soil,' Katie says.
 'Fertilizing is recommended in early spring to help promote prolific blooms.
 I tend to use a slow-release fertilizer that is formulated for flowering plants.